-“Both my partner Mario Berta (FlySpaces CEO) and myself have experienced the difficulties of finding flexible and affordable short term offices.
+“Both my partner Mario Berta (FlySpaces CEO) and I have experienced the difficulties of finding flexible and affordable short-term offices.

-In Singapore I had a lot of trouble to find a workplace when I set up the local branch of a European management consulting company.
-Traditional serviced offices were expensive and not flexible enough as we were just setting business with a small team.
+In Singapore, I had a lot of trouble finding a workplace when I set up the local branch of a European management consulting company.
+Traditional serviced offices were expensive and not flexible enough as we were just setting up a business with a small team.
 Having found an office to share in a traditional shophouse, we were missing a proper meeting room and it was difficult and tedious to find a conference room: At that time, the only way was to search on Google and call multiple venues one by one.

-Mario has set up regional operations of a startup (Easy Taxi) from Manila (Philippines) and encountered much difficulties in finding flexible, affordable space as well.
-Typically in the Philippines, long-term lease contracts normally involve a 3-year lock in period, a 3-month down payment and also 3-month advance payment, which can be a substantial drain on cashflow for small businesses and start-ups.
+Mario has set up regional operations of a startup (Easy Taxi) from Manila (Philippines) and encountered many difficulties in finding flexible, affordable space as well.
+Typically in the Philippines, long-term lease contracts normally involve a 3-year lock-in period, a 3-month down payment and also a 3-month advance payment, which can be a substantial drain on cash flow for small businesses and start-ups.
 Landlords had too much demand, available capacity is/was very low in Manila and requirements too specific.”

 Where is FlySpaces currently operating, and are there plans for future expansion in the Asia-Pacific region?

-We will follow with openings in other major countries in Southeast Asia, as we have ambition to be a truly regional platform and cover all major economies, including Indonesia, Thailand and Vietnam.
-We may also also consider opening in other major economies on the region, such as Taiwan and Australia.”
+We will follow with openings in other major countries in Southeast Asia, as we have the ambition to be a truly regional platform and cover all major economies, including Indonesia, Thailand and Vietnam.
+We may also consider opening in other major economies in the region, such as Taiwan and Australia.”

 What services does FlySpace currently offer clients?